CPScript/kyro/README.md

 This will help anonymize your internet traffic.

 ### Troubleshooting
-* **OS Won't Boot**: Ensure you built the OS image correctly and are using the appropriate emulator settings.
+* **OS Won't Boot**: Ensure you built the OS image correctly.
+If your using a VM to boot then make sure you are using the appropriate emulator settings.
 * **User Commands Not Working**: Check that you're logged in as a user with sufficient permissions.
 * **File Operations Fail**: Ensure that the file or directory exists and that you have the necessary permissions.